simonegli8/Websitepanel/WebsitePanel.Installer/Sources/WebsitePanel.Installer.Mono/readme.md

 so currently things are not secure and should be used in production only behind a firewall.
 It should be very easy to add support for https tough, as xsp4 supports it, I only don't know how to get the parameters into the shell script, I'm not much of a unix shell programmer.

+TODO

+Move the log from /usr/share/websitepanel/log to the correct linux location.